 Of course, running a new or reopened smelting factories and manufacturing plants doesn’t come cheap.
 Capital for labor costs, equipment, and the building itself will be needed before taking advantage of this opportunity.

-The phones at NBC have been ringing off the hook from manufacturers preparing to make the most out of this boom in business.
+The phones at National Business Capital & Services have been ringing off the hook from manufacturers preparing to make the most out of this boom in business.

 Financing advisors are helping them get the extra capital they need to get new machinery, offer competitive wages, and purchase or remortgage buildings of operation, with a faster and easier access to funding process than any other lender.